 Can Acupuncture and Chinese Herbs Help with Chronic Sinus Congestion?

 Have you ever experienced sinus congestion that lasted longer than a week?
-When sinus pain and congestion lingers, it can be tricky to find over-the-counter medications that offer long-term solutions.
-So, as we head into the time of year when more people are experiencing this issue, let’s wanted to spend some time talking about unexpected causes and solutions for chronic sinus issues.
+When sinus pain and congestion linger, it can be tricky to find over-the-counter medications that offer long-term solutions.
+So, as we head into the time of year when more people are experiencing this issue, let’s want to spend some time talking about unexpected causes and solutions for chronic sinus issues.

 The following are a list of four unexpected causes of sinus pain and congestion:

 Food Allergies & Intolerances